Aminolevulinic acid: Cancer treatment

 Aminolevulinic acid is being studied for photodynamic therapy (PDT) in a number of types of cancer.
 It is not currently a first line treatment for Barrett's esophagus.
 Its use in brain cancer is currently experimental.
 It has been studied in a number of gynecological cancers.

+Intra-operative cancer delineation

+Aminolevulinic acid utilization is promising in the field of cancer delineation, particularly in the context of fluorescence-guided surgery.
+This compound is utilized to enhance the visualization of malignant tissues during surgical procedures.
+The US FDA approved aminolevulinic acid hydrochloride (ALA HCL) for this use in 2017.

+When administered to patients, 5-ALA is metabolized to protoporphyrin IX (PpIX) preferentially in cancer cells, leading to their fluorescence under specific light wavelengths.
+This fluorescence aids surgeons in real-time identification and precise removal of cancerous tissue, reducing the likelihood of leaving residual tumor cells behind.
+This innovative approach has shown success in various cancer types, including brain and spine gliomas, bladder cancer, and oral squamous cell carcinoma.

+5-ALA in gliomas

 Aminolevulinic acid is indicated in adults for visualization of malignant tissue during surgery for malignant glioma (World Health Organization grade III and IV).
-It is used to visualise tumorous tissue in neurosurgical procedures.

 Studies since 2006 have shown that the intraoperative use of this guiding method may reduce the tumour residual volume and prolong progression-free survival in people with malignant gliomas.

-The US FDA approved aminolevulinic acid hydrochloride (ALA HCL) for this use in 2017.
+Cytoreductive surgery has been considered to be benficial for patients with high-grade-gliomas; it has resulted in significantly higher rate of complete resections in malignant gliomas, compared to the traditional white-light resections.
+The use of 5-ALA has been described as an essential technique, and as standard-of-care at many neurosurgical departments worldwide.

 Side effects

-Side effects may include liver damage and nerve problems.
+Side effects of administration may include liver damage and nerve problems.
 Hyperthermia may also occur.
 Deaths have also resulted.

 Biosynthesis

 In non-photosynthetic eukaryotes such as animals, fungi, and protozoa, as well as the class Alphaproteobacteria of bacteria, it is produced by the enzyme ALA synthase, from glycine and succinyl-CoA.
 This reaction is known as the Shemin pathway, which occurs in mitochondria.

 In plants, algae, bacteria (except for the class Alphaproteobacteria) and archaea, it is produced from glutamic acid via glutamyl-tRNA and glutamate-1-semialdehyde.
 The enzymes involved in this pathway are glutamyl-tRNA synthetase, glutamyl-tRNA reductase, and glutamate-1-semialdehyde 2,1-aminomutase.
 This pathway is known as the C5 or Beale pathway.
 In most plastid-containing species, glutamyl-tRNA is encoded by a plastid gene, and the transcription, as well as the following steps of C5 pathway, take place in plastids.